gayyaswa/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+The traditional histogram technique is used instead of the convolution technique to identify the pixel corrspond to lane images and those pixels would be reflected as peak values in the histogram.
+Once those are identified a secoond order polynomial function is used to fit the line for the lanes.
+Once the lanes are identified this information is used to prevent exhaustive search in consecutive frames by provinga margin of 100 pixels.
+The code for lane line fitting is in `tracker.py` functions 'search_around_poly', 'find_lane_pixels' and fit_poly'

 ![input image](test_images/test1.jpg)  | ![output image](output_images/tracker/test1.jpg)
 -------------------------------------- | -----------------------------------------------------------------

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+The radius of curnvatue is computed as suggested in the lecture using the formula mentioned in [here] https://www.intmath.com/applications-differentiation/8-radius-curvature.php.
+The `measure_curvature_real`  function has the code to compute radius in `laneimageprocessor.py`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+The binary lane image is unwarped opencv `warpPerspective()` back to the original image by using inverse matric coefficients based on perspective transformation.
+Also the image is augumented with Radius of curvature and the vehicle positon.
+This is implemented in 'laneimageprocessor.py' in in lines 77 through 127.
 Here is an example of my result on a test image:

 ![input image](test_images/test2.jpg)  | ![output image](output_images/draw_lane/test2.jpg)
 -------------------------------------- | -----------------------------------------------------------------